-Note: The steps in this procedure refer to LUN 0 in Table 24.
+Note: The steps in this procedure refer to LUN 0 in Table 31 on page 146.

 1. Create a physical logical drive and define the primary paths for the attached storage devices.
 The primary path is the preferred path.
 Type the following command at the shell prompt: